spack/spack/lib/spack/docs/packaging_guide.rst

    We **highly recommend** starting the names of test parts with the name of the enclosing test.
-Doing so helps with the comprehension, readability and debugging of the results test parts as doing so makes the association explicit.
+Doing so helps with the comprehension, readability and debugging of test results.

 Suppose ``MyPackage`` installs multiple executables that need to run in a specific order since the outputs from one are inputs of others.
 Further suppose